dev-0x0/Ethereum-based-Rating-and-Review/README.md

 currently an absolute necessity for any developer building on Ethereum, and there is no way around that.
 I wish you luck in your endeavours.
 Thanks for reading!_

-_Google may be your friend, but Duckduckgo and Startpage won't talk about you behind your back ;p (At least... not at the time of writing...)_

 A Blockchain-based Rating & Review Management System for E-commerce
 -------------------------------------------------------------------